tahoni/tahoni-web-vite/README.md

 ## Summary
 This project stores the source code for my website at https://www.tahoni.info.\
-It is a React project that was bootstrapped using Vite with the TypeScript React template.
+It is a React project bootstrapped using Vite with the TypeScript React template.
 It is written in TypeScript and uses Bootstrap and React Bootstrap as the UI framework.